huggingface/blog/ai-webtv.md

 Note: there are multiple tools you can use to create a video stream.
 The AI WebTV currently uses [FFmpeg](https://ffmpeg.org/documentation.html) to read a playlist made of mp4 videos files and m4a audio files.

-Here is an example of creating such playlist:
+Here is an example of creating such a playlist:

 ```typescript
 import { promises as fs } from "fs"